DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 * `docker-compose.yml` - a docker compose file, telling docker how to build the containers
 * `prometheus.yml` - a configuration file for prometheus

-All files need to be provided.</br>
+All files must be provided.</br>
-As well as `grafana` directory and its subdirectories and files
+As well as `grafana` directory and its subdirectories and files.

 the directories `grafana-data` and `prometheus-data` are created by docker compose on the first run.